davidkellis/able/README.md

 An expression may be parameterized with placeholder symbols - each of which may be either an underscore, _, or a numbered underscore, e.g. _1, _2, etc.

-A placeholder symbol may be used in place of any value-representing subexpression, such as an argument to a function, an operator argument, a conditional variable in an if statement, etc. Placeholder symbols may not be used in place of language keywords, e.g. in place of "if", "package", etc.
+A placeholder symbol may be used in place of any value-representing subexpression.

 The scope of a lambda expression implicitly defined through the use of placeholder symbols extends to the smallest subexpression that, if considered as the body of an anonymous function, would represent a function with the same function signature as what the containing expression expects.